aantron/bisect_ppx/README.md

 5. If your project uses both ReScript and native Dune, native Dune will start picking up OCaml files that are part of the ReScript `bisect_ppx` package.
-   To prevent this, add a `dune` with the following contents to the root of your project:
+   To prevent this, add a `dune` file with the following contents to the root of your project:

    ```